yumikokh/cursor-chat/README.md

-# multi-cursor
+# cursor-chat

-> My dazzling Nuxt.js project
+> You can see someone's act beyond browser window.

 ## Build Setup